tutsplus/Android-UIAutomaterIntroduction/README.md

-### Tuts+ Tutorial: How to Automate UI Testing on Android
+### Tuts+ Tutorial: Automating User Interface Testing on Android

 #### Instructor: Hathibelagal Ashraff

-In this tutorial, you are going to learn how to test the user interface of any app installed on an Android device using the new UI Automator testing framework.
+Android's Testing Support library includes the UI Automator framework, which can be used to perform automated black-box testing on Android apps.
+Introduced in API Level 18, the framework allows developers to simulate user actions on the widgets that constitute an app's user interface.
+In this tutorial, you will learn how to test the user interface of any app installed on an Android device using the UI Automator testing framework.

-Source files for the Tuts+ tutorial: [How to Automate UI Testing on Android](http://code.tutsplus.com/tutorials/how-to-automate-ui-testing-on-android--cms-23969)
+Source Files for the Tuts+ tutorial: [Automating User Interface Testing on Android](http://code.tutsplus.com/tutorials/automating-user-interface-testing-on-android--cms-23969)

+**Read this tutorial on [Tuts+](https://code.tutsplus.com)**